Diversity, Equity and Inclusion

 Both the Coalition and the Think Tank recommended that the County create and implement the DEI initiative with methods focused on operationalizing racial equity across the County.

-In addition to internal, ongoing staff-led equity work, the Board of Commissioners has begun working with a DEI and community engagement consulting firm, Espousal Strategies, to enrich their leadership capacity and provide technical assistance for creating a county-wide equity policy and resolution.
-In addition to executive coaching, Espousal will also conduct extensive interviews with staff and community partners to inform the Board’s leadership development and their vision for racial equity.
+- In addition to internal, ongoing staff-led equity work, the Board of Commissioners continues to work with a DEI and community engagement consulting firm, Espousal Strategies, to enrich their leadership capacity and provide consultation on a nationwide search for the County's first-ever Chief Equity Officer which is now underway.

-The County’s first-ever staff Equity Committee convened on September 19 to begin providing recommendations to County leaders about DEI needs and strategies.
+- The County’s Equity Committee convened on September 19, 2019 to begin providing recommendations to County leaders about DEI needs and strategies.
+While currently in hiatus during the County's response to the COVID-19 crisis, the Equity Committee will reconvene once the new Chief Equity Officer is hired.

-In the coming months, more detail will be provided about Washington County’s DEI initiative, including information about the work of the Board of Commissioners, collaboration with community partners and staff-led efforts to operationalize diversity, equity and inclusion across all aspects of the County’s public service mission.
+- In the coming months, more detail will be provided about Washington County’s DEI initiative, including information about the Chief Equity Officer, the new Office of Equity, Inclusion and Community Engagement, and efforts to operationalize diversity, equity and inclusion across all aspects of the County’s public service mission.

 Please direct any questions or feedback to CPO@co.washington.or.us or call 503-846-6288.